AdaCore/git-hooks/README.md

 * Tags:

-  Althought it might be tempting to say to say that the notification should be same to the same list as the target's commit, this does not
+  Although it might be tempting to say to say that the notification should be same to the same list as the target's commit, this does not
   work: It is entirely possible that a tag for a given project point to a commit that only touches files for another project (Eg: a branchpoint